 In this special guest feature, Pedro Castillo, CEO and Founder of Logtrust, discusses how HBO’s popular Westworld is introducing Big Data and AI concepts to a whole new audience with each episode, and people are noticing.
 While technologists in Silicon Valley may understand why the Bernard character was able to check legacy data against known (or current) data to find anomalies, the average viewer may not.

 In this special guest feature, Rochna Dhand, Director of Product Management at Nimble Storage, argues that a new standard has emerged that organizations must adopt to stay competitive: six-nines availability, or 99.9999 percent up-time.
 She examines the new standards, the challenges IT teams face from a reactive strategy to availability, and how a predictive approach can help reach a new level of availability.

-This is the second article in a series focusing on a technology that is rising in importance to enterprise use of big data – IoT Analytics, or the analytical component of the Internet-of-Things.
-In this segment, we’ll discuss the marriage of IoT analytics and the cloud.
-The cloud is enabling innovation and driving the adoption of many new and powerful technologies, and IoT is no exception.
-One characteristic of many IoT applications is they generate “too much data.”
-You don’t necessarily know the value of that data and the process tends to be very elastic.
+This is the third article in a series focusing on a technology that is rising in importance to enterprise use of big data – IoT Analytics, or the analytical component of the Internet-of-Things.
+In this segment, we’ll provide an overview of the rise of IoT analytics.
+IoT Analytics implies data, fast data, and big data.
+IoT is not just about capturing sensor data, or GPS locations, or temperature, or velocity changes.
+You have to find meaning in that data through analytics.